KarrLab/obj_tables/docs/migration.rst

     Dependency graph of Git commits that change a schema and the schema changes files that describe them.
     These graphs illustrate networks in which nodes are commits, and directed edges point from a parent commit to a child commit that depends on it.
+    By default, a schema changes file identifies its parent commit as the sentinel commit that it annotates.
-    The :obj:`commit_hash` in each Schema changes file is the Git hash of its parent commit (although a Schema changes file may describe a DAG of commits further back in the dependency graph).
+    However, a schema changes file may identify a sentinel commit further back in the dependency graph.
+    The identification is implemented by storing the sentinel commit's hash in the schema changes file's :obj:`commit_hash`.
     The legend shows 3 colored commits that contain the changes made between the *existing* to *changed* versions of the schema above.
     The orange commit must be upstream from the blue commit because